jowo21/Optimizing-Pharmacy-Billing-Efficiency-and-Reimbursement-Accuracy/README.md

 - Importantly, **DAW codes and dispensing fees are not material contributors to reimbursement inefficiency**, suggesting that improvement efforts should focus elsewhere.
 Instead, **specific NDCs, medications, and adjustment group codes, particularly “Other Adjustments (OA),represent the greatest opportunities for targeted intervention**.
 Seasonal patterns also emerged, with **April, August, and December** showing consistent increases in underpayment gaps and adjustment amounts, enabling proactive planning.

+### Initial Recommendations

 - Overall, this analysis demonstrates that **pharmacy revenue optimization is best achieved through focused intervention on a small subset of high-risk prescriptions rather than broad operational changes**.
-By combining data driven medication selection, adjustment monitoring, and predictive analytics, the Pharmacy Manager can significantly improve net revenue, reduce delays, and strengthen financial sustainability.
+This can be achieved through actions such as **establishing a high-risk prescription watch-list or optimizing medication selection through reimbursement performance.**  By combining data driven medication selection, adjustment monitoring, and predictive analytics, the Pharmacy Manager can significantly improve net revenue, reduce delays, and strengthen financial sustainability.

 <br>
 <br>